-PRECISION 1 is the first prospective, tumor-agnostic trial of nab-sirolimus for patients who are mTOR inhibitor naive and with malignant solid tumors harboring inactivating alterations in TSC1 or TSC2 genes1
+PRECISION 1 is a clinical trial for an investigational mTOR inhibitor in patients with malignant solid tumors harboring pathogenic inactivating alterations in TSC1 or TSC2 genes.2

 What is PRECISION 1?